 Life insurance can offer a lump sum of money to help you, or your loved ones, to re-adjust after someone dies.

 Most people put off arranging it, but if you or your partner died, how would the survivor pay the mortgage, household bills, car insurance, childcare costs and other outgoings?

 This is when life insurance kicks in — you don’t have the added stress and worry of how to keep on top of your regular bills while grieving.

 If you’re undecided over whether to buy life insurance or don’t know what kind of policy you might need or how much cover to buy, this guide will help you understand why it might be right for you.

 If you support others financially, think about how they would manage if you passed away.
 Could they continue paying for a mortgage or would they have to sell a family home and move?

-A life insurance policy doesn't need to cost a fortune, and is generally cheaper the younger you are.
+A life insurance policy can cover housing costs, among other bills, and it doesn't need to cost a fortune.
+The cost of a policy will depend on your own circumstances, such as your health and lifestyle, but it is generally cheaper the younger and healthier you are.

 This is definitely the most ideal situation to be in, but freak accidents can happen to anyone, regardless of age and fitness.

-Unlike other things you might put off, like going to the gym 3 times a week, or sticking to a diet, you only need to start a life insurance policy once.
+Unlike other things you might put off, like going to the gym three times a week, or sticking to a diet, you only need to start a life insurance policy once.